 You’ll also need to use rice with a high starch content.
 As you stir, the rice grains will pass by one another and release their starch.
 This creates the creaminess!

-This recipe for beet risotto uses arborio rice.
+This vegan recipe for beet risotto uses arborio rice.
 In the U.S., it is a very common high starch content rice, and is carried at most major U.S. grocery stores.
 Other rices you could use include baldo, carnaroli, maratelli, padano, roma, or vialone nano.

 Basically, your forearm is in for a workout, but there’s a delicious reward at the end 😊